 We decided to put the outlets in the mirror too.
 Stashing them inside a cabinet or to the right of the vanity didn’t feel practical for us (although it would have kept them out of sight).
 We thought about putting them in the backsplash, but cutting into the stone seemed like a shame.
 Someone suggested putting an outlet in the side of the linen tower, but cutting a hole in the walnut seemed like a shame too.
 Seriously, outlets are a real bummer!
 After spotting an outlet in a mirror on Pinterest, I decided that the mirror was the best spot for accessibility and hiding them somewhat.
 I regret how high we put them but we were still contemplating a higher stone backsplash or maybe adding a shelf at the time, so we intentionally left (too much) wiggle room.

-Straight on, the outlet covers really blend in (I tried to snap a straight on photo without me in it!):
+Straight on, the mirrored outlet covers really blend in (I tried to snap a straight on photo without me in it!):

 But from some angles there’s a green tint and if you look just the right way – and get in nice and close – you can see a shadow/reflection of the back of the mirrored outlet cover.

 I spent a long time looking for a mirrored outlet cover.
 So many of them are a fake finish and I wanted actual glass.
 This one was the best I could find but I don’t love the bevel because I opted not to have the edge of the mirror itself beveled – it’s just a clean, ground edge, for a more modern look.
 Hopefully I can track down a simpler outlet cover in the future but, for now, this will do just fine.
 I’m just relieved that figuring out how to install bathroom sconces on a mirror was super easy!

 I just love how the bathroom is taking shape!
 We’re so close to being finished.
 HUGE thanks to Kohler for collaborating with me on this bathroom renovation.